Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/the-shape-of-writing/technical-notes.md

 - **dictionary space** for curated lexical material
 - **practice space** for learning, repetition, comparison, and improvement
+- **review and integration space** for refinement, deduplication, cross-reference, and promotion into curated resources

 That matters because students often learn SignWriting by adding signs to the dictionary.